soumiksaha07/soumiksaha07/README.md

 Data Analyst
 ------------

-An analytics enthusiast having a deep interest in analyzing and telling stories with data using various machine learning and visualization tools.
+An Aspiring Data Analyst with a strong foundation in Excel, SQL, Power BI, Python and statistical Concept.
+Skilled in database management, data manipulation, visualization and analysis.
+Enthusiastic about collaborating with across teams to contribute to organization’s success.

 * 🌍  I'm based in West Bengal,India
 * ✉️  You can contact me at [soumiksaha1107@gmail.com](mailto:soumiksaha1107@gmail.com)